varnish/Varnish-Book/varnish_book.rst

    As long as a request is waiting for new content, Varnish delivers graced objects instead of queuing incoming requests.
    These requests may come from different clients, thus, large number of clients benefit from `grace mode` setups.

-   Grace can also be explained when comparing the caching behaviour with ``TTL``.
+   Grace can also be explained when comparing the caching behavior with ``TTL``.
    Such comparison is explained in a VTC in the subsection `Understanding Grace using varnishtest`_.

 Exercise: Grace